 2) Take a post-baccalaureate program at another university,

 3) Take the courses as a graduate student at the University of Redlands as part of your graduate program.

 If you take them as a graduate student here, you will be considered a Grad Plus student.

 A Grad Plus student is one who will take the 5 prerequisite courses as a graduate student at University of Redlands.
-The 5 prerequisite courses will be taken in one semester starting in spring.
-The Grad Plus program is 2 ½ years.
+The 5 prerequisite courses will be taken in two semesters starting in fall.
+The Grad Plus program is a 3 year program.

 60 units and 400 clinical practicum hours are required to complete the graduate program.

 The 2-year graduate program begins in the fall semester following the application cycle.
-The Grad Plus program begins in spring semester following the application cycle.
+The Grad Plus program begins in the fall semester following the application cycle.

 You will apply through the CSDCAS website.
 All documents must be submitted directly to CSDCAS.